RouninMedia/ashiva-changelog/README.md

 - Adapted *Ashiva ControlPad Document Viewer* so that it can now show individual *Style Components*, *Script Components* and *ESModule Components* excerpted from their dynamically-generated parent files: `/modules/styles/styles.css`, `/modules/scripts/scripts.js`, `/modules/esmodules/esmodules.js`

-- Adapted `View HTML Source` script so that it works in the *Ashiva ControlPad Document Viewer*
+- Adapted `View HTML Source` script to build a version which displays code in the *Ashiva ControlPad Document Viewer* (rather than in a new tab)

 - Added `/.assets/scheme/meta/well-known/` folder as a home for all `/.well-known/` files and folders (and added corresponding `mod_rewrite` rule in `.htaccess`)
 ______